Mode in Mathematics: Definition, Formula, Types, and Examples

-For example, in a class of students, if 10 students prefer Mathematics, 8 prefer Science, and 5 prefer English, the mode would be Mathematics, as it has the highest frequency of preferences.
+For example, in a class survey, if 10 students prefer Mathematics, 8 prefer Science, and 5 prefer English, the mode is Mathematics because it is chosen the most.

 Table of Contents